solvcon/seminar/2017/bootcamp/index.md

 ```

 It produces a directory named `tube_2d_triangle_regular_run/`, which contains
 the result VTK files.
-Use ParaView to play with them.
+Use [ParaView](https://www.paraview.org) to view them.